marn974/Project_ML/README.md

   - NCMClassifier: Discriminative algorithm
   - utils: contains function to boostrap and bag samples for random forests

-All commits reflect authorship except for two files: NCMClassifier and utils.
-Those two files were recovered from a previous project Roman worked on before IIT.
+All commits reflect authorship except for three files: Test_main was done by both group members. <br/> NCMClassifier and utils were recovered from a previous project Roman worked on before IIT.
 Both files have mentions of their original author(s) at the top.